All Episodes

 Hi.

-You I just wanted to tell you, you rock, man.
+I just wanted to tell you, you rock, man.

-Um, up until 9-11, I did not give a rip about politics or any of that stuff.
+You know, up until 9-11, I did not give a rip about politics or any of that stuff.

 I thought you were just this bombastic big voice, you know.

-I have a voice.
+I have a design.

-I'm in bombastic.
+I'm bombastic.

 I didn't care.

-You know, I just thought you were a jerk, because I never listened to you.
+You know, I just thought you were a jerk because I never listened to you.

 But I had a friend who used to listen to you all the time.